 - Combined approach reduces overall procedure times

-The cardiovascular surgeon performs a series of ablations (small, controlled burns) on the outside of the heart through three to four small incisions on each side of the patient’s chest.
+A cardiovascular surgeon performs a series of ablations (small, controlled burns) on the outside of the heart through three to four small incisions on each side of the patient’s chest.
 The ablations block the storm of chaotic electrical signals related to A-fib, keeping them from disrupting the heart’s rhythm.
 The left atrial appendage is also removed to lower the patient’s stroke risk.

 Three days later, the cardiac electrophysiologist utilizes heart-mapping technology to identify more offending electrical signals.
 He then applies catheter ablations to areas that could not be completed on the outside surface.
 This two-step process creates a scar that goes completely through the heart tissue, which more permanently blocks misfiring electrical signals.

-The surgeon makes three small (0.5 to an inch) incisions in the abdomen under the ribcage and inserts an endoscope through the diaphragm that provides a clear view of the outside of the heart.
+The surgeon makes three small (0.5 to an inch) incisions in the abdomen under the rib cage and inserts an endoscope through the diaphragm that provides a clear view of the outside of the heart.
 The surgeon places a series of ablations (controlled burns) in specific locations on the outside surface of the heart by an endoscope and a surgical ablation tool.
 The cardiac electrophysiologist then threads a catheter through the femoral vein in the groin to the inside of the heart and fills in gaps with more burns in areas that the surgeon cannot reach on the outside surface.

 Before the procedure is completed, additional tests are conducted to confirm that the abnormal signals have been eliminated and regular heart rhythm is restored.